Rithvik2307/AlzheimerProject/README.md

 ### 🧠 Interpretability (Grad-CAM)
 To ensure the model isn't a "black box," I implemented **Grad-CAM (Gradient-weighted Class Activation Mapping)**.

 This visualizes the specific regions of the MRI that led to the diagnosis.
-As seen in the results, the model correctly focuses on the **ventricles and hippocampus**—areas known to atrophy in Alzheimer's patients—rather than background noise.
+As seen in the results, the model correctly focuses on the **ventricles and hippocampus**, areas known to atrophy in Alzheimer's patients rather than background noise.

 ## 🚀 How to Run
 1.  **Install Dependencies:**